 - Examining the defendant’s personnel file from his / her current employer, and identifying the length of time the position has been held, whether there were any performance issues / concerns, and whether the defendant received performance bonuses / promotions, etc.

 - Obtaining industry data to determine the employment outlook for the defendant’s profession, the level of demand for individuals working in the occupation, and the average wage / salary for the occupation as compared to the defendant’s current pay.

 Positive employment prospects can tend to negate other evidence that there is financial motive, since it can indicate that the defendant will likely experience a steady income in the future.

 It is recommended that the analyses described above be performed for a sufficient period of time such that a clear and complete picture of the defendant’s financial situation can be developed.
 The period of analysis should also cover both before and after the alleged crime, to determine if there were any significant changes subsequent to the event (e.g. significant changes in spending habits, types of expenses incurred, etc.).

-Documents to Review
+Documents to Examine

 - Copies of the defendant’s bank statements, including the bank statements for any accounts that are held jointly with another individual.

 - Copies of investment account statements, showing the market value of any investments held individually or jointly (both registered and non-registered).